When to Use Orbital Action on a Reciprocating Saw

 If you’ve got orbital action, rough cutting through wood is when you should use it!

 Using orbital action is especially helpful in a reciprocating saw when doing demolition work.
 You cut a lot faster and with less effort.
 Better quality saws give you the option to adjust the saw with a lever, knob, or switch to change from straight to orbital or to some degree in between.
-While you can pick your level of orbital action on these reciprocating saws, most Pros typically slam it either on or off.
+While you can pick your level of aggressiveness on these reciprocating saws, most Pros typically slam it either on or off.
 To sum it all up:

 When to Use Orbital Action